Ohio Registered Agent

 - Be a resident or a company that provides registered agent services.

 How Do I Change My Ohio Registered Agent?

-File a Statutory Agent Update form with the Ohio Secretary of State.
-It costs $25 to change your Ohio registered agent.
+- Do it yourself and file a Statutory Agent Update form with the Ohio Secretary of State.
+There is a $25 fee to file this form.